chrisdobbins/firmware-hacking/adtb01f/notes.md

 `screen /dev/tty.usbserial-A50285BI 115200`

 While still in the terminal window, press and hold Enter.
-This results in root access.
+This results in access to the MBoot console.

 ```
 BOOTSPILMLMLMLM76A6_OK!decomp